-5. Description of Treatment
+5. Description of treatment

-Nome strength and Menveo [®] , 0.5ml reconstituted vaccine solution contain ing: Name, strength and formulation of drug Originally contained in powder vial: iormulation of drug Meningococcal group A oligosaccharide 1 10microgra Originally contained in the solution vial: Meningococcal group C oligosaccharide 1 5 micrograms Meningococcal group W135 oligosaccharide 1 5 micrograms Meningococcal group Y oligosaccharide 1 5 micrograms 1 conjugated to Corynebacterium diphtheriae CRM 197 protein or Nimenrix [®] , 0.5ml reconstituted vaccine solution contai ning: Originally in powder: Neisseria meningitidis A polysaccharide 2 5 micrograms Neisseria meningitidis C polysaccharide 2 5 micrograms Neisseria meningitidis W135 polysaccharide 2 5 micrograms Neisseria meningitidis Y polysaccharide 2 5 micrograms 2 conjugated to tetanus toxoid carrier protein Solvent for solution for injection in pre-filled syringes 44 micrograms or MenQuadfi [®] , 0.5ml solution for injection containing: Neisseria meningitidis group A polysaccharide 3 10 micrograms Neisseria meningitidis group C polysaccharide 3 10 micrograms Neisseria meningitidis group W polysaccharide 3 10 micrograms Neisseria meningitidis group Y polysaccharide 3 10 micrograms 3 conjugated to tetanus toxoid carrier protein 55 micrograms Legal category Prescription Only Medicine (POM).
+Name, strength and ne, strength and Menveo [®] , 0.5ml reconstituted vaccine solution containing: formulation of drug Originally contained in powder vial: Meningococcal group A oligosaccharide 1 Originally contained in the solution vial: Meningococcal group C oligosaccharide 1 Meningococcal group W135 oligosaccharide 1 Meningococcal group Y oligosaccharide 1 1 conjugated to Corynebacterium diphtheriae CRM 197 10micrograms 5 micrograms 5 micrograms 5 micrograms protein or Nimenrix [®] , 0.5ml reconstituted vaccine solution contain ining: Originally in powder: Neisseria meningitidis A polysaccharide 2 Neisseria meningitidis C polysaccharide 2 Neisseria meningitidis W135 polysaccharide 2 Neisseria meningitidis Y polysaccharide 2 2 conjugated to tetanus toxoid carrier protein solvent for solution for injection in pre-filled syringes 5 micrograms 5 micrograms 5 micrograms 5 micrograms 44 micrograms or MenQuadfi®, 0.5ml solution for injection containing: Neisseria meningitidis group A polysaccharide 3 Neisseria meningitidis group C polysaccharide 3 Neisseria meningitidis group W polysaccharide 3 Neisseria meningitidis group Y polysaccharide 3 3 conjugated to tetanus toxoid carrier protein 10 micrograms 10 micrograms 10 micrograms 10 micrograms 55 micrograms Legal category Prescription Only Medicine (POM).
 Black triangle▼ MenQuadfi [®] .
 As a new vaccine product, the Medicines and Healthca Regulatory Agency (MHRA) has a specific interest in the adverse drug reactions for this product.
-All suspected a reactions should be reported using the MHRA Yellow (ne reporting of adverse drug Off-label use Administration by deep subcutaneous injection to indiv iduals with a bleeding (continued over page) Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 of the Green Book.
-Menveo [®] is off-label for children under 2 years of age, children under 12 months. as is MenQuadfi [®] for Nimenrix [®] is licensed from 6 weeks of age for a schedu interval between doses, but a one month interval is in a advice in Chapter 22 of the Green Book.
-All vaccines are recommended in accordance with the of the Green Book. advice in Chapter 22 Where possible, administer a vaccine licensed for the a If no licensed vaccine is available, then an alternative v off-label to avoid undue delay.
+All suspected a reactions should be reported using the MHRA Yellow (he reporting of adverse drug Off-label use (continued over page) Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 of the Green Book.
+Menveo[®] is off-label for children under 2 years of age, as is MenQuadfi[®] for children under 12 months.
+Nimenrix[®] is licensed from 6 weeks of age for a schedule with a 2 month interval between doses, but a one month interval is in accordance with the advice in Chapter 22 of the Green Book.
+All vaccines are recommended in accordance with the advice in Chapter 22 of the Green Book.
+Where possible, administer a vaccine licensed for the age of the If no licensed vaccine is available, then an alternative vaccine ma off-label to avoid undue delay. •